Lay-Z-Spa FAQ

 No, Lay-Z-Spa models with a 2017 or newer pump cannot heat and use the HydroJetâ„¢ Massage System at the same time.
 Heating can only be on at the same time as the AirJetâ„¢ Massage System.

-If it's only for a few days, the pump, filter and heater can be left running.
-If you plan on leaving your hot tub unattended for approximately a week, you can leave the pump and filter running.
+If it's only for a few days, the filter and heater can be left running.
 Make sure you top up chlorine before leaving.

 However, if you are going to leave your Lay-Z-Spa for over a week, we would advise that you drain and clean down your Lay-Z-Spa, and re-fill it when you return.